wix/Detox/docs/Introduction.Android.md

 }
 ```

-_Note: most guides advise for defining a global `kotlinVersion` constant - as in this example, but that is not mandatory._
+_Note: most guides advise of defining a global `kotlinVersion` constant - as in this example, but that is not mandatory._

 **IMPORTANT:** Detox aims at a playing fair with your app, and so it allows you to explicitly define the kotlin version for it to use - so as to align it with your own; Please do so - in your root `android/build.gradle` configuration file: